 The programme was designed by the University of Iowa, adapted for Latin America by the Pan-American Health Organization (PAHO) and implemented under the stewardship of UNODC ROPAN to ensure that the project produces results by building the capacity of local institutions to develop, implement, monitor and evaluate family skills training programmes.
 To date, "Strong Families" has been implemented in Panama and Honduras.
 UNODC ROPAN is also keen on developing the programme in Nicaragua and is actively pursuing its introduction into the country.

-Special attention has also been paid to strengthening the capacities of both governmental and non-governmental organizations to allow for increased longevity of family oriented prevention programmes such as "Strong Families".
+Special attention has also been paid to strengthening the capacities of both governmental and non-governmental organizations to allow for increased longevity of family oriented prevention programmes such as the Strengthening Families Programme.

-Panama was the first country in Central America to adopt the "Strong Families" programme.
-The programme was introduced in 2010 with the training of 40 facilitators that would develop the programme in various communities.
+Panama was the first country in Central America to adopt this programme.
+It was introduced in 2010 with the training of 40 facilitators that would develop the programme in various communities.
 In 2011, a "training of trainers" workshop was carried out to allow for the certification of some facilitators as trainers, which now execute the programme on a national level with close assistance from UNODC ROPAN.

 Further workshops for the training of facilitators were conducted for the benefit of the National Secretariat for Children, Adolescence and Families (SENNIAF according to its acronym in Spanish).
 This was done in an effort to further consolidate the programme in Panama and to allow for its institutionalization and sustainability.